BellaMrx/HTML_Guide/README.md

    - Accessible websites, incorrect text or structure can cause assistive tools such as read aloud software to not work properly.
    - helpful for beginners to recognize errors quickly and prevents writing unclean code --> a clean code shows quality

+#### The 1st chapter shows a small introduction to HTML and web development, in the next chapters the topics HTML and CSS are explained extensively.